Toby842/version_1/README.md

 To install the App, follow these steps:

-1. Download Flutter and XCode
+1. Download Flutter and XCode.
-if you run 'flutter doctor' in your terminal, you should see checkmarks at => Flutter;
+If you run 'flutter doctor' in your terminal, you should see checkmarks at

+=> Flutter;

 => XCode;

 => Connected Device;

 => HTTP Host Availability;

 (https://www.youtube.com/watch?v=JJwBoRMY08U) link for YT-Tutorial

 2. Clone the GitHub-Repository

-3. Open the Flutter-Project
+3. Open the Flutter-Project:
-run 'flutter clean' in the Terminal of the Project run 'flutter pub get' to install all the packages that are needed
+run 'flutter clean' in the Terminal of the Project. run 'flutter pub get' to install all the packages that are needed.

-4. Open Runner.xcworkspace in XCode
+4. Open Runner.xcworkspace in XCode:
-you can find Runner.xcworkspace in the ios-folder of the Project
+you can find Runner.xcworkspace in the ios-folder of the Project.

 5. Setup Device
-In XCode select the device (iPhone or iPad or Simulator), you want to run the App on.
+In XCode select the device (iPhone or iPad or Simulator) you want to run the App on.
 You can find the options for that at the top center of the XCode window.
 Select, if you want to run the App in Release Mode or Debug Mode.
-Click therefor on Runner (left to where you set your device), then on Edit Scheme, then select your Build Configurations.
+Click on "Runner" (left to where you set your device), then on Edit Scheme, then select your Build-Configuration.
 Note that Release Mode will probably only work on real devices.

 6. Run